 Analyzing the formula above, the two ways to decrease customer acquisition cost is to decrease either the cost of sales and cost of marketing or both, per customer acquired.
-Decreasing a cost of sales involves decreasing the cost to produce to good or service.
+Decreasing the cost of sales involves decreasing the cost to produce a good or service.
 Reducing the cost of marketing can include decreasing the cost per lead through a change in marketing strategy.

 Customer Acquisition Cost Example

 This would be anything that goes into selling a good or service.